Lexvg93/CalculadoraDos/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

 ## Calculadora
-Se crea segunda version de calculadora
+Se crea segunda version de calculadora usando Angular y Tailwind Css